mwong770/Pyber-Ride-Sharing/README.md

 ## <a name="installation"></a> :dvd: Installation and Usage

-* Clone the Pyber_Ride_Sharing repository to your local computer.
+* Clone the Pyber-Ride-Sharing repository to your local computer.
 * View the files in Jupyter Notebook or an editor with a Jupyter Notebook extension.